-The task force returned sweeping recommendations in its 2007 report "The In response to concerns about the con- Sustainable Energy Utility: A Delaware tribution of greenhouse gases to global First."3 Outlined in the report was an climate change, the State of Delaware approach that would move away from established a Climate Change Action utility administered efficiency and re-Plan2 in 2000 to raise awareness of the newables programs to an independent, potential impacts of climate change, to civil society-based management sysidentify cost-effective opportunities for tem.
-It proposed the formation of an reducing Delaware's greenhouse gas independent, non-profit entity which emissions, and to develop practical, would take charge of statewide efforts analytically-based strategies to reduce to shift direction in the energy sector emissions.
-The Plan set an aggressive with no new taxes and no new bugoal of reducing emissions 15 - 25 % reaucracy.
-Again, CEEP was the analyticreased energy efficiency, a switch to 2007 with the passage of State Senate low- or zero-carbon energy sources, the Bill 18, written by Senator Harris B. promotion of renewable energy, and McDowell III in coordination with Dr. the return of participation in commu- John Byrne4, the architect of the state's nity design of both energy use and multi-dimensional clean energy policy framework.
+In response to concerns about the contribution of greenhouse gases to global climate change, the State of Delaware established a Climate Change Action Plan 2 in 2000 to raise awareness of the potential impacts of climate change, to identify cost -effective opportunities for reducing Delaware's greenhouse gas emissions, and to develop practical, analytically -based strategies to reduce emissions.
+The Plan set an aggressive goal of reducing emissions 15 - 25 % below year 2000 levels by 2020.
+Among the Plan's priorities were increased energy efficiency, a switch to low - or zero -carbon energy sources, the promotion of renewable energy, and the return of participation in community design of both energy use and emissions.